By: Scott Seroka

-If you are reading this blog, it’s likely you are the president or CEO of a bank, and as you may know, coming up with a tagline that sums up the essence of your brand in a way that differentiates you from your competition can be challenging.
-After all, don’t you all fundamentally offer near identical products and services?
+If you are reading this blog, you may know that coming up with a tagline that sums up the essence of your brand in a way that differentiates you from your competition can be challenging.
+After all, don’t all mortgage companies and real estate brokerages fundamentally offer near identical products and services?

-This is precisely where you need to change your mindset, because the essence of your brand is not what your bank does.
+This is precisely where you need to change your mindset, because the essence of your brand is not what your company does.

 Step 1: Talk to your employees and get their thoughts about your brand, either through personal one-on-ones, or if you have a staff of more than thirty, through a brief online questionnaire pre-empted by a letter or email requesting their insights.

 Step 2: Talk to your customers to learn what they like the most about working with you.
 And, as long as you have their attention, ask how you could improve your relationship with them.

 Step 3: Compile the results of everything you discovered in steps 1 and 2 above, share with your leadership team and start the process of defining your value propositions.
 Strong value propositions are:

 - Based on facts, ideally supported with evidence of performance.

 - Statements describing the value you bring to your customers. (e.g., Instead of simply saying “We exceed client expectations,” it would be much more meaningful to say, “Through our servant-leadership culture, we always do everything possible to meet and exceed our client’s expectations.”)